microsoft/Qcodes/docs/dataset/introduction.rst

 For an example notebook showing the useage of the database as a container for experiments, see the :doc:`Experiment Container Notebook <../_notebooks/DataSet/example-creation>`.

-The intended use of the ``Experiment`` is to group ``DataSets`` that belong together.
-For example, an experiment may contain all the measurements necessary to characterise a particular sample (Is it superconducting?
-What is the critical current?).
-Once the goodness of the sample has been established, a new experiment containing all the "real" measurements can then commence.
-The grouping runs this way is offered as a convenience and is as such not essential for any functionality in QCoDeS.

 .. _sec:intro_dataset: